 BIM is the process of creating information models or data sets formed of graphical and non-graphical information which are shared between project stakeholders in a digital space known as a common data environment.

-In UK Construction the term (EPD) is now short-hand for output compliant with EN 15804, the European standard which has been written to provide the rules for company and industry claims on environments credentials.
+In UK Construction, the term (EPD) is now short-hand for LCA output compliant with EN 15804, the European standard which has been written to provide the rules for company and industry claims on environments credentials.